UseLessUK/KICS-EliteVA/README.md

 4. If you have any feature requests then let me know.

-5. If VLC Player does **not** open the music playlists and instead reports an error then you should watch [this](https://www.youtube.com/watch?v=9oqCRz7CUkQ) video on how to solve the problem.
+5. If VLC Player does **NOT** open the music playlists and instead reports an error then you should watch [this](https://www.youtube.com/watch?v=9oqCRz7CUkQ) video on how to solve the problem.
+Which worked for me.